pathminder/pathminder.github.io/_base-classes/barbarian-primal-disciple-superstition.md

       1: 1 feat
       6: 2 feats
     text: |
-      Primal disciples draw their skill and strength from longstanding traditions of combat and skill in their tribes.
+      Primalr disciples draw their skill and strength from longstanding traditions of combat and skill in their tribes.
 At 1st level and again at 6th level, a primal disciple gains one of the following feats as a bonus feat: Enduring Protector, Martial Charge, Martial Power, Prodigious Two Weapon Fighting, Seize the Opportunity, or Victorious Recovery.
 She must meet the prerequisites for these feats as normal.

-  - name: race
+  - name: rage
     type: Ex
     levels: [1]
     text: |